Suicide in South Korea: Causes

+The topic of suicide remains taboo in South Korea because it is often viewed as a personal weakness or failure.
+Those who struggle with suicidal thoughts have cited societal pressure to succeed, isolation, worthlessness and discrimination as contributing factors.

 Media

-According to the Werther effect, some people attempt suicide as reaction to another suicide.
+According to the Werther effect, some people attempt suicide as a reaction to another suicide.
 This applies also for South Korea.
-According to a study, South Korea experiences a surge of suicides after deaths of celebrities.
+According to a study, South Korea experiences a surge in suicides after the deaths of celebrities.
 The study has found three out of eleven cases of celebrity suicide resulted in a higher suicide rate of the population.
 The study controlled for the potential effects of confounding factors, such as seasonality and unemployment rates, and yet celebrity suicides still had a strong correlation to increased rate of suicide rates for nine weeks.

 The degree of media coverage of celebrity suicides impacts the degree of increase of suicide rates.
-In the study, the three celebrity suicides that received wide media coverage led to a surge in suicide rates, and the other celebrity suicides with low media coverage did not lead to an increase in suicide rate.
+In the study, the three celebrity suicides that received wide media coverage led to a surge in suicide rates, and the other celebrity suicides with low media coverage did not lead to an increase in the suicide rate.
 In addition to the increased suicidal ideation, celebrity suicides lead people to use the same methods to attempt suicide.
 Following actress Lee Eun-ju's death in 2005, more people used the same method of hanging.

-An ongoing study has also suggested that high use of the Internet is associated with suicides.
+An ongoing study has suggested that high use of the internet in South Korea is associated with suicides.
 Among 1,573 high school students, 1.6% of the population suffered from Internet addiction and 38.0% had a risk of Internet addiction.
 The students with, or at risk of, Internet addiction had a higher rate of suicidal ideation compared to those without Internet addiction.
 However, the correlational nature of the study makes it difficult to determine the causal direction of this relationship.